TarasKuzyo/percolation/README.md

        -l, --list-colors
            dispalys a list of predefined colors and
-           their indexes (an argument for -c option)
+           their indices (an argument for -c option)

        -r, --recursive
            enable recursive flow propagation